collocations.org

 Her boss was not entirely happy about the situation.

-I''m just happy to be back home.
+I'm just happy to be back home.

-absurdly, amazingly, blissfully, deliriously, ecstatically, radiantly, ridiculously, strangely, surprisingly | clearly, obviously
+amazingly, blissfully, deliriously, ecstatically, ridiculously, strangely, surprisingly

 about

-I''m not too happy about her attitude.
+I'm not too happy about her attitude.

 for

-So you''re getting married, I hear.
-I''m really happy for you!
+So you're getting married, I hear.
+I'm really happy for you!

 with